Chapter 1: Accessibility and Assistive Technology

 Assistive technology services which may be available based on a person's eligibility and plan of service include evaluation for assistive technology needs, recommendations for suitable equipment, worksite evaluation for adaptive equipment needs and training in use of specialized equipment.

 Current DRS clients should discuss assistive technology needs with their DRS counselors.
 Applications for DRS services can be made by contacting local DRS offices.
-See DRS Offices Statewide, Rehabilitation and Independent Living section.
+See also Apply for Services on the home webpage.

 Oklahoma Department of Rehabilitation Services (DRS) - Oklahoma School for the Deaf, Equipment Distribution Program